top of page

 And I think that happens with finances sometimes too because when I think I get overwhelmed about money sometimes and I think it's because I'm looking a little bit too big picture and I need to kind of narrow it down.

-Yeah, oh absolutely.
+REBECCA: Yeah, oh absolutely.

 I mean if you look at it all it can be definitely too much but if you really just say, I know that say hemp is better than I don't know other stuff like you just like you just choose like more it you know, just like make those little give yourself like some little things that Hoops I guess that the things you buy need to jump through before you feel like you know it's good enough for you.

-So like whether that be that company is 1% for the planet or that they are free to trade or they use organic materials or you know like you can just start to like Filter things through these those little ways to help you make your decisions a little bit more consciously.
+So like whether that be that company is 1% for the planet or that they are free to trade or they use organic materials or you know like you can just start to like filter things through these those little ways to help you make your decisions a little bit more consciously.

-Yeah, that ties into a conversation that I had last week about identifying sustainable product materials and a lot of it falls down to transparency and then also, exposure and education, like, you guys are saying, and that drive should drive, hopefully, almost all of your purchases.
+MEG: Yeah, that ties into a conversation that I had last week about identifying sustainable product materials and a lot of it falls down to transparency and then also, exposure and education, like, you guys are saying, and that drive should drive, hopefully, almost all of your purchases.

-Because then, once you can identify those sustainable brands or Stores, I guess and they all brands.
+Because then, once you can identify those sustainable brands or stores, I guess and they all brands.

-Yeah, those sustainable Brands then you can stick with them and become more loyal to them because you kind of understand the processes and you're supporting them.
+Yeah, those sustainable brands then you can stick with them and become more loyal to them because you kind of understand the processes and you're supporting them.

-Yeah.
+REBECCA: Yeah.

 And just overall, I just gives you way more confidence to be able to, like return to that brand again, and again, and I think that's It's actually where a lot of business is, you know, leaning into this are, they've got to have like, we know, right?